Skip to content

 Approach

 Our visual redesign made it easier to find information about cleanup sites.
 Plain language and content design reduced the reading level.
-This made it easier to understand the cleanup details.
+This helped people understand the cleanup details.

 Mobile phone ownership is high in environmental justice communities.
 We prioritized the mobile experience throughout our work.
 We created a prototype project webpage that loads fast on mobile devices.
 We put a QR code on the Community Update to connect readers to the webpage.
 This made it easier to comment.